-Problem Statement: When the CPUC created the Electricity Program Investment Charge (EPIC), it required that 20% be allocated to new, small-scale bioenergy projects required by SB 1122 (Rubio, 2012), now known as the BioMAT program.
+Problem Statement: The Electric Program Investment Charge (EPIC) program invests in scientific and technological research to accelerate the transformation of the electricity sector.
+When the CPUC created the Electricity Program Investment Charge (EPIC), it required that 20% be allocated to new, small-scale bioenergy projects required by SB 1122 (Rubio, 2012), now known as the BioMAT program.
 Governor Brown's Emergency Order on Tree Mortality also required the California Energy Commission (CEC) to prioritize EPIC funding for forest BioMAT projects.
 EPIC funding was instrumental in getting the first round of forest BioMAT projects established.
 More recently, EPIC funding has not been allocated to forest biomass projects or issues, despite the importance of these projects to reduce open burning, wildfire hazards, benefits to local energy supplies, grid resilience, and economic development in forested communities.
-Additional funding is needed to demonstrate the next generation of technologies, including biomass gasification combined with fuel cells, biomass energy with carbon capture and storage, biogas for energy storage, and carbon capture and storage (CCS), generation of hydrogen from forest biomass, and assessment of lifecycle carbon benefits of biomass gasification or pyrolysis with biochar production and use.
+Additional funding is needed to demonstrate the next generation of technologies, including biomass gasification combined with fuel cells, biomass energy with carbon capture and storage, biogas for energy storage, generation of hydrogen from forest biomass, and assessment of lifecycle carbon benefits of biomass gasification or pyrolysis with biochar production and use.
 Similarly, the Natural Gas PIER could support gaseous fuels research, such as hydrogen and renewable natural gas.

-Action: Allocate 20% of EPIC and Natural Gas PIER funding to new forest biomass to energy projects to demonstrate the feasibility of CCS, gasification to fuel cell applications, gasification to pipeline biogas for offsite generation, and gasification to CHP.
-Allocate 20% of the Natural Gas PIER for production of gas from biomass (hydrogen, RNG) that replaces fossil natural gas.
+Action: Allocate 20% of EPIC and Natural Gas PIER funding to new forest biomass to energy projects to demonstrate the feasibility of CCS, gasification to hydrogen fuel cell applications, gasification to pipeline biogas for offsite generation, and gasification to CHP.
+Allocate 20% of the Natural Gas PIER funding for conversion of forest biomass to biogas, biomethane, and hydrogen and other renewable fuels to replace fossil fuels, especially in industrial, manufacturing, and other hard-to-electrify end uses.
+Cost: No additional staff time, no new state costs, no new ratepayer costs - this would allocate a portion of the \$143 million annual EPIC program, which the CPUC just reauthorized for 10 years.

-Supporting Agencies: CPUC, CEC
+Primary Agencies: CPUC, CEC

 2.3.3.
-Adopt pipeline injection standards for biomethane generated from the non-combustion thermal conversion of forest biomass.
+Adopt pipeline injection standards for biomethane and hydrogen generated from the non-combustion thermal conversion of forest biomass.

 Problem Statement: Health and Safety Code section 25421 requires the CPUC to adopt pipeline biogas standards to protect public safety and pipeline integrity.
-The CPUC has adopted standards for the biogas from landfills, dairies, and wastewater treatment facilities, but not for pipeline injection of biogas generated from forest waste.
-This is despite recent legislation (AB 3163) classifying thermal gasification of biomass as a source of biomethane in California.
+The CPUC has adopted pipeline standards for biogas from landfills, dairies, and wastewater treatment facilities, but not for biogas or hydrogen generated from forest or agricultural waste.
+California just enacted AB 3163 (Salas, 2020) which expands the definition of biomethane to include the gas from non-combustion thermal conversion of biomass feedstocks.
+The expanded definition will allow utility procurement of biomethane or hydrogen from biomass conversion.
+To facilitate that procurement, the CPUC should adopt pipeline standards for biomethane and hydrogen from biomass conversion.

-Action: The CPUC should adopt pipeline injection standards for biomethane generated from the non-combustion, thermal conversion of forest biomass.
+Action: The CPUC should adopt pipeline injection standards for biomethane and hydrogen generated from the non-combustion, thermal conversion of forest biomass.